China's Xi ramps up military spending in face of worried region

 China’s military spending has allowed Beijing to create a modern force that is projecting power not only across the disputed waters of the East and South China Seas, but further into the western Pacific and Indian Oceans.

-Much of China’s military spending likely takes place outside the budget, however, and many experts estimate real outlays are closer to $200 billion.
-For the same of comparison, the U.S. Defense Department’s base budget for the 2014 fiscal year is $526.8 billion.
+Much military spending likely takes place outside the budget, however, and many experts estimate real outlays are closer to $200 billion.
+The U.S. Defense Department’s base budget for fiscal 2014 is $526.8 billion.

 Chinese fighters and surveillance planes now routinely patrol a controversial new air defense identification zone that covers disputed Japanese-administered islands in the East China Sea.
 Beijing’s aircraft carrier, meanwhile, went on its first exercises in the South China Sea late last year.